kavingray/wp-ui/readme.txt

 This can be related to lot of white space between the shortcodes, which are converted by wordpress into empty space enclosed within `<p>` tags.
 Remove the unwanted space between the shortcodes.

-= I have tried everything, but why these still doesnot work? =
+= I have tried everything, but why these still doesn't work? =

 Okay, drop me a note with the code you used.
 I'll be glad to help.